emacsmirror/ob-aider/README.md

 This project is licensed under the GPL-3.0 License - see the LICENSE file for details.

+## Credits and Thanks

+This project would not be possible without the following amazing tools:

+- [GPTel](https://github.com/karthink/gptel) - An elegant and efficient Emacs interface to OpenAI's GPT and other LLMs
+- [Aider.el](https://github.com/tninja/aider.el) - Emacs interface for Aider, the AI pair programming tool
+- [Org Mode](https://orgmode.org/) - For its incredible Babel framework that makes this integration possible

+Special thanks to the developers of these tools for their contributions to the Emacs ecosystem and for making AI-assisted development more accessible within our favorite editor.

 ## Acknowledgments

 - [aider.el](https://github.com/tninja/aider.el) for the Aider Emacs integration